Learn how to make a hat out of a sweater. This upcycling project is a great gift since it’s easy to sew and quick to make!

 My ears get cold easily, so I love having lots of warm hats to wear.
 I put one on to go walking, to go to the bus stop, and to play outside with my kids.
 I even wear one when I’m doing errands.

 The great thing about making a hat from a sweater is that there are so many fun knitted sweater patterns to choose from.
 There are some that are so colorful and warm that would make great hats.

 I made this hat out of a men’s sweater so there’s a diamond print on the front of the hat, and it’s solid on the back.
-I also made mittens from the sleees, so it makes a great matching sweat.
+I also made mittens from the sleeves, so it makes a great matching sweater.
 Wouldn’t this make a great gift?

 Do you love to sew and upcycle?
 Try one of these fun projects:

 - Cozy sewing projects

 How to Make a Hat out of a Sweater